Michael-Fearon/odin-landingpage/README.md

 The Odin Project - Landing Page

-End of the Foundations flex course, this is a static site using flex principles and basic css!
+End of the Foundations flex course, this is a static page using flex principles and basic css!